 - The condition of the remaining limb

 - Your activity level, particularly for a prosthetic leg or foot

 - Your specific goals and needs

 Prostheses are designed and fitted by a specialist called a prosthetist.
 The fitting process typically begins in the hospital shortly after amputation.
 It involves:

-- Measuring the stump as well as the healthy opposite limb.
+- Measuring the stump and the healthy opposite limb

 Depending on your comfort and how well your wound is healing, you may begin to practice with your artificial limb as early as 10 to 14 days after surgery.
 A physical or occupational therapist will train you on how to use and care for it.